What Is the ANSI B16.5 Standard for Carbon Steel Flanges?

 Size Ranges and Limitations

-ANSI B16.5 defines specific size ranges for carbon steel flanges, covering a wide spectrum of piping needs.
-The standard typically covers flange sizes from 1/2 inch to 24 inches nominal pipe size (NPS) for most pressure classes.
-However, it's important to note that the available sizes may vary depending on the pressure class.
-For example, while 150# and 300# carbon steel flanges are available in sizes up to 24 inches, higher pressure classes like 1500# and 2500# may only be available in smaller sizes due to the increased material requirements for higher pressure ratings.
-This size limit is especially important for carbon steel flanges, since bigger sizes in high-pressure classes would need much thicker and heavier flanges, which might not be possible or cost-effective.
-The size ranges in the standard make sure that companies that make carbon steel flanges meet the needs of the industry while still following safe and useful design rules.
+ANSI B16.5 lists the sizes of carbon steel flanges that can be used for a wide range of pipe uses.
+Most of the time, the standard covers flange sizes between 1/2 inch and 24 inches nominal pipe size (NPS).
+But it's important to remember that the sizes that are offered may change based on the pressure class.
+As an example, 150# and 300# carbon steel flanges come in sizes up to 24 inches.
+However, 1500# and 2500# flanges may only be available in smaller sizes because they need more material to handle higher pressures.
+There is a size limit that is very important for carbon steel flanges.
+In high-pressure classes, bigger sizes would need much thicker and heavier flanges, which might not be possible or cost-effective.
+Standard size ranges help companies that make carbon steel flanges meet the wants of the business world while still following safe and useful building rules.

 Correlation between Size and Pressure Class